jvanasco/g_analytics_writer/README.md

-gaq_hub gives lightweight support for Google Analytics
+google_analytics_writer gives lightweight support for Google Analytics

-it offers a GaqHub object, which can be modifed in many fun and exicting ways
+It offers a AnalyticsWriter object, which offers a standard API to multiple Google Analytics tracking formats:

-it also offers helper packages for popular python frameworks, pylons and pyramid, which can automate managing GaqHub objects
+* ga.js (historical format)

-GaqHub objects simply contain various bits of data, and then print them out in the correct order via a helper function.
+* analytics.js (historical format)

-For Pylons:
+* gtag.js (current)

-    creates and manages an _gaq namespace under pylons.c
+It also offers helper packages for the pyramid framework, which can automate managing AnalyticsWriter objects

-For Pyramid:
+AnalyticsWriter objects simply contain various bits of data in an internal format, and then prints them out in the correct order via a helper functions for each format.

-    creates and manages an _gaq namespace under a request instance.  if no request instance is passed via a kward, get_current_request() is called
+The goal of this project is to

-if you're just using `_trackPageview` from gaq, this package is likely overkill
+If you're just using simple track pageviews, this package is likely overkill

 but if you're using any of this functionality, then its for you:

 - custom variables for performance analytics
 - event tracking for backend interaction / operations
 - ecommerce tracking
 - rolling up multiple domains into 1 reporting suite

-This package lets you set GA code wherever needed, and renders everything in the 'correct' order.
+This package lets you set Goog code wherever needed, and renders everything in the 'correct' order.

 Every command has extensive docstrings, which also include, credit, and link to the relevant sections of the official GoogleAnalytics API docs.